mrwojtek/sens-rec/gfx/README.md

 The `sensrec.py` module generates all the icons used for the Sensors Record application.
-To do that it uses a set of utilities from `svgpaths.py` module which genererate a quadratic or linear Bézier curves from a given function and its derivative.
+To do that it uses a set of utilities from `svgpaths.py` module which generate a quadratic or linear Bézier curves from a given function and its derivative.